Title: Echoes of Love

 - Animate the final scenes

-- Cast and hire the right voice actors (this include getting facial tracking for them)
+- Cast and direct the right voice actors (this include getting facial tracking for them)

 - Sound design